 Interesting side note: mobile web users (and probably app users as well) expect faster interaction than on the desktop and are more likely to ditch an action if it’s slow.
 Think about the implications of that complication on your app development plans.

 In my previous post, I provided some tips about how to get started writing.
 That’s all well and good, but you would probably also appreciate some tips on what to write and how to organize your writing into something coherent and readable.
 Let’s dig into that now.

-Many of us were taught a five-paragraph mode of construction: tell us what you’re going to tell us, tell us, the tell us what you told us.
-This is boring, repetitive and evil.
+Many of us were taught a five-paragraph mode of construction: tell us what you’re going to tell us, tell us, then tell us what you told us.
+This is boring, repetitive, and evil.
 Don’t do it.

 Instead, consider this structure for your writing:

 It’s similar to the old five-paragraph model — there’s an introduction, a body and a conclusion — but I think this structure better directs the organization of your writing and makes for more interesting reading.

 The problem statement

 The problem statement is the introduction.
 It serves two purposes.
 First, it explains briefly what your article is about.
 Second, it’s your opportunity to grab the reader’s attention.

 Starting with the second point, many readers think being outrageous or funny makes for a good hook.
 While that can work, it throws an unnecessary variable into the equation.
 Are you really funny?
 Is that enough to hook a reader?
 Are you sure?

 Maybe it’s better to just clearly state what you’re writing about.
 Provide some context: what does it relate to (language, platform, type of development…), and why should I care (am I doing it wrong, does this make my code faster, stronger, less buggy…)?
 This is why I called it a “problem statement.”